the hard facts of life. for the new

 Joining a CLUB and the ARRL.
 Getting QST magazine is one of the best ways to learn things, unlike Playboy magazine, just looking at

-the pictures and reading the advertising can add to your knowledge base. and if you can read (?) read articles that look interesting to you,
+the pictures and reading the advertising can add to your knowledge base. and if you happen to read an article all the better, ,

 ARRL membership/renewal Link